ajdlm/bamazon/README.md

 * Both bamazonCustomer.js and bamazonManager.js read from and write to the bamazon MySQL database, which can be created using the code in bamazon.sql.

-* Both files also use the Inquirer.js node package to prompt the user for information, which they then use to either decide which information to display from the bamazon MySQL database or to modify the data contained within it.
+* Both files also use the Inquirer.js node package to prompt the user for information, which they use to either decide which information to display from the bamazon MySQL database or to modify the data contained within it.

 * Whenever the user modifies the database in some way, the app uses console.log() to display text describing what has been changed.